A little bit about me

 Project39 has now morphed into Squarepeg, which I’m hoping to build into a resource to help other autistic women navigate diagnosis, find their true selves again afterwards, and imagine and create lives in which they can be themselves, and not have to fit themselves into boxes shaped by society’s expectations.
-I’m starting with the Squarepeg Podcast, launching Saturday 2 October 2020.
-In the podcast I interview autistic women and also trans and nonbinary people about their experience of being autistic and how it impacts on their lives.
+I’ve started with the Squarepeg Podcast, which launched Saturday 2 October 2020.
+In the podcast I interview autistic women – and also trans and nonbinary people – about their experiences of being autistic and how it impacts their lives.

 Signposts to groups, support & further reading

-I intend to build up my list of useful contacts and hope to be able to provide signposts to services that offer help to so-called ‘high functioning’ and late diagnosed adults. *** I am in the process of moving my blog and resources to this site – they will be up soon!***
+I intend to build up my list of useful links and resources and hope to be able to provide signposts to services that offer help to so-called ‘high functioning’ and late diagnosed adults.

 We are often overlooked as we appear not to need any help managing our lives.
 This is not the case, as shown by the comparatively high number of autistic adults who suffer with mental health problems such as depression and anxiety, compared with the general population.